Opposition to block British PM Johnson's early election bid | Devdiscourse

 "TRUST THE PEOPLE"

-The purge of 21 Conservative lawmakers, many of them highly respected veterans including some who had left the cabinet only weeks before, has created a schism in the ruling party.
+The expulsion of 21 Conservative lawmakers, many of them highly respected veterans including some who had been ministers only weeks before, has created a schism in the ruling party.
 A number of others have announced they will quit parliament at the next election, most damagingly Johnson's younger brother Jo, an opponent of his hardline Brexit policy who resigned as a junior minister on Thursday, citing a conflict between family loyalty and the national interest.

 Among the moves Johnson has made in recent weeks that his opponents say have tested Britain's democratic norms, he will suspend parliament for more than a month beginning next week.
 England's High Court rejected a legal challenge against that decision on Friday and a Scottish court rejected a similar challenge earlier this week.
 But the issue could be taken to the Supreme Court for a final appeal.